wagiminator/ATtiny13-TinyPocketRadio/README.md

   RDA_writeReg(0);                        // write to register 0x02
 }
 ```

-## I²C Implementation
-The I²C protocol implementation is based on a crude bitbanging method.
-It was specifically designed for the limited resources of ATtiny10 and ATtiny13, but should work with some other AVRs as well.
-Due to the low clock frequency of the CPU, it does not require any delays for correct timing.
-In order to save resources, only the basic functionalities which are needed for this application are implemented.
-For a detailed information on the working principle of the I²C implementation visit [TinyOLEDdemo](https://github.com/wagiminator/attiny13-tinyoleddemo).

 ## Main Function
 The code utilizes the sleep mode power down function to save power.
 The CPU wakes up on every button press by pin change interrupt, transmits the appropriate command via I²C to the RDA5807 and falls asleep again.